 Tāranātha’s Commentary on the Heart Sūtra .
 Translated and edited by Adele Tomlin.
-Published by the Library of Tibetan Works and Archives, 2017.
+First Edition published by the Library of Tibetan Works and Archives, 2017.
 Second Edition by Dakini Publications, 2023.
 160 pages.
 English, with the Tibetan root text and foreword by Professor Matthew Kapstein.

 A detailed study, translation and commentary on the Heart Sūtra written by Tāranātha (1575–1634), with extensive annotations from his longer commentary on the Sutra, The Previously Non-Existent Explanation of the Heart Sutra (shes rab snying po’i ‘grel ba sngon med legs bshad).
 Tāranātha is widely considered to be one of the most remarkable Buddhist scholars, translators and practitioners from Tibet.

 In his commentary, Tāranātha succinctly distils his vast studies of Indian and Tibetan Buddhist thought on prajñāpāramitā and Buddha-Nature with the philosophical view of ‘Empty-of-Other’.
 The leitmotif of the text is Tāranātha’s five-fold assertion that the Sūtra ‘clearly teaches the Empty-of-Other Great Madhyamaka’.
 For Tāranātha, this confirms that ‘the intention of all three Turnings is the Empty-of-Other Great Madhyamaka’.